sievertsm/ML_CS6350/README.md

 ```python
 python examples.py -model decisiontree -value accuracy
 ```

-Various datasets are stored in the "data" folder as well as a function to read in the data.
+-model: the model name as listed below

+-value: the metric used either "accuracy" or "error"

 ## Decision Tree